 Finally, disassemble the appliance blades and lid parts.
 Rinse well in hot water and allow to air dry completely before reassembling.
 Finally, unplug the machine and wipe down the outside of the base with a clean cloth.
 For hard-to-reach spaces between buttons or knobs, use a clean, soft toothbrush dipped in a solution of warm water and a drop of dishwashing liquid to remove particles.
 Wipe down with a clean cloth dipped in plain water and allow to air dry.

 03 of 07

 Immediately after using, unplug the appliance.
 Wet several paper towels and use metal tongs to hold them as you wipe down the hot grill or press to loosen food particles.
-When the appliance is completely cool, mix one cup of warm water with a drop or two of dishwashing liquid to dampen... a clean, soft cloth.
-Use the cloth the wipe the entire cooking surface and any outside surfaces.
-If there is excessive buildup of grease, use a clean soft toothbrush to get into crevices.
+When the appliance is completely cool, mix one cup of warm water with a drop or two of dishwashing liquid to dampen a clean, soft cloth.
+Use the cloth to wipe the entire cooking surface and any outside surfaces.
+If there is an excessive buildup of grease, use a clean soft toothbrush to get into crevices.
 NEVER use a scrubbing pad or sharp tool on the nonstick surface.
 Rinse with another cloth dipped in plain water, then dry with a soft cloth.

 04 of 07